-Four Essential Steps for Removing Risk and Downtime from Your POWER9 Migration
+Four Essential Steps for Removing Risk and Downtime from IBM i Migrations

 - 60% say they have delayed migrations for various reasons, with the largest reason being concerns about downtime.

 - 44% say their previous migration caused six hours or more of downtime (26% say their downtime was longer than 13 hours).

 - 46% say they spent 51 hours or longer to plan and execute their last migration (25% say their migration took over 100 hours to plan and execute).

 - 31% say they have experienced a migration failure, with the most common cause for the failure being the inability to restart critical applications on the new server within the required timeframe.

 Step 01: Assess Project Scope and Prepare for Migration

 In any migration, it is critical to thoroughly understand the environment(s) to be migrated.
 The time and attention invested in pre-migration assessment and preparation, as well as resolution of any potential complications in advance, will pay big dividends during execution.
 The following are some of the important questions you should ask as you assess your environment and prepare for your IBM i migration:

 - Critical objects — Do you know how to identify the critical data and system objects that need to be migrated?